Virginiagarcia0702/Astrafy-Challenge/README.md

 orders or more**

 ### Calculate for each order placed in 2023, the segment of this order and create a table (1 line per order) for all orders of the year 2023 only; with an additional column: the order_segmentation column which gives the segment of this order
+First, we create an auxiliary table `segmented_orders` with data from each order in 2023 and a subquery which calculates how many previous orders the same customer had in the preceding 12 months by `prior_12_months_orders` (excluding the current order's date itself).
+The result is a table with each order, along with the count of the customer’s previous orders in the past 12 months.
+The final query segments each order based on the number or orders made in the preivous 12 months as demanded in the exercise (new,returning and VIP).

 ```sql
 WITH ordered_data AS (